adap/flower/doc/source/execute-baselines.rst

 Structure
 ---------

-All baselines are available in the directory `flower/baselines/flwr_baselines <https://github.com/adap/flower/blob/main/baselines>`_.
+All baselines are available in the directory `baselines <https://github.com/adap/flower/blob/main/baselines>`_.
 This directory has two different files:

 .. code-block:: shell

     - pyproject.toml
     - requirements.txt

-Both files contain all the information about required libraries and their versions.
-You can install each library separately by using :code: `pip install` or you can use poetry and run code:`poetry install` in the directory where you find the :code:`pyproject.toml` file.
-After installing all requirements you can start to run your baseline.
+Both files contain all the information about required Python packages (libraries, frameworks, ...) and their versions.
+You can install each library separately by using :code: `pip install` or you can use Poetry and run code:`poetry install` in the directory where you find the :code:`pyproject.toml` file.
+After installing all requirements, you can start to run your baseline.

 Go to the baseline that you want to execute.
-The file system is structured that you can first find the paper with their unique identifier such as FedProx represents the paper "Federated Optimization in Heterogeneous Networks".
-The :code:`fedprox` section contains all available experiments that the paper is covering.
+The directories and files are structured so that you can first find the paper with their unique identifier such that, for example, :code:`FedProx` refers to the paper "Federated Optimization in Heterogeneous Networks".
+The :code:`fedprox` section contains all available experiments from that paper.

 .. code-block:: shell